Havant Symphony Orchestra rehearsal at Oaklands School

 This club is unfortunately inactive at the moment.
 This is partly because the volunteers who kindly led the club activities have not been available recently, but also because the number of young people taking part had fallen to a very low number in recent seasons.

 In the mean time, the orchestras continue to encourage young people to contribute musical items for the pre-concert musical interlude, and music teachers among the players and regular audience are encouraged to bring their pupils to concerts.

 Joining the Havant Symphony Orchestra

-Admission to Playing Membership of the Symphony Orchestra is by ‘informal audition’ which means a trial period of four weeks playing at rehearsals followed by a consultation with the conductor and the principal of your section to come to a mutual decision.
+Admission to Playing Membership of the Symphony Orchestra is by ‘informal audition’ which means a trial period of a few weeks playing at rehearsals followed by a discussion with the Orchestral Manager, the principal of your section and the conductor to come to a mutual decision.
 Vacancies are most likely to occur in the string sections.
 The minimum requirement for entry is Grade 8 of the Associated Board (or the equivalent from other conservatoires) and orchestral playing experience is essential.
 There may be space, however, from time to time, for young, pre-Grade 8, players, with exceptional playing ability and no orchestral experience, to join the orchestra prior to a college course.

 Symphony Orchestra Rehearsals are held on Friday evenings from 7.15pm to 9.45pm (with a coffee break) at St. Faith’s Church Hall, The Pallant, Havant.
 See the current rehearsal schedule for more details of the location and arrangements.
 Following a successful audition period, playing members will be requested to pay a subscription to Havant and District Orchestral Society to help cover rehearsal costs.
 Details of the current subscription rates and payment arrangements can be found on the Subscriptions page (in the public part of the Members section).